-- (a) A student must, under the mentor's guidance, prepare an overview of her/his scientific work and append an abstract in English and in Afrikaans (not more than 10 000 words each), and also approximately 10 key terms in English that describe the topic of the manuscripts. - (b) For assessment purposes, the student must submit a sufficient number of copies, in temporary bindings, for the examiners and moderators. - (c) The mentor must, in collaboration with the programme director and/or the academic head of department, furnish a written declaration that she/he approves the submission of the publications and that the said publications have never before, either in their entirety or partially, been submitted to the examiners and moderators. - (d) The title page must include the following: - (i) the student's full names; - (ii) a declaration reading:
+- (a) A student must, under the mentor's guidance, prepare an overview of her/his scientific work and append an abstract (not more than 10 000 words), and approximately 10 key terms that describe the topic of the manuscripts. - (b) For assessment purposes, the student must submit a sufficient number of either properly bound copies or subedited copies in temporary bindings or electronic copies saved in the prescribed electronic format. - (c) A summary report compiled in the Turnitin Plagiarism Search Engine must be submitted by the student together with the scientific publications, and a written declaration of approval by the Head of Department at the time of submission. - (d) When the student submits the scientific publications, the mentor must provide the following: - a letter that she/he approves the submission for assessment and that the submitted work has not previously, either in part or in its entirety, been submitted to the examiners or moderators; - (ii) proof of the title registration, and

+- (iii) proof of appointment of the examiners, with their acceptance of appointment and their addresses for the dispatching of the examination copy. - (e) The title page must include the following: - (i) the student's full names; - (ii) a declaration reading: